drug-design/course/docs/chapters/structure-based-design.md

 #### The Frontier between an Excellent Fit and a Bump
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The frontier between an excellent fit and a bump is sometimes difficult to recognize visually; it has to be assessed with additional calculations or determined experimentally.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/frontier-between-an-excellent-fit-bump-742fb0a3'><i class='fa fa-play' aria-hidden='true'></i></button>The frontier between an excellent fit and a bump is sometimes difficult to recognize visually; it has to be assessed with additional calculations or determined experimentally.
 Note that calculations of steric fit are difficult because of possible flexing motions of the protein backbone and especially the residue side-chains.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer